Harvard-ACMG/knowledge-base/first-time-setup.md

 ```
 You will be prompted to type your password and two-factor code.
 For more information, [please visit this page on the FASRC documentation site](https://docs.rc.fas.harvard.edu/kb/terminal-access/#Connecting_via_SSH)

-## Copy Cannon startup scripts
+## Download startup scripts and software environment files

-[Follow these instructions](cannon-environment-config.md) to copy a set of standard startup files to your own home directory on Cannon.
-You can modify these files to customize your Unix environment.
+Clone a copy of the [cannon-env](https://github.com/Harvard-ACMG/cannon-env) repository to your home directory.
+You can then copy these scripts to your home directory and further modify them.

+For more information, please see our chapters on [Startup Scripts](cannon-environment-config.md) and [Environment files](cannon-environment-files.md)

 ## Set up printer drivers on your PC or Mac